joelst/M365Automation/README.md

 - Automatically publishing superceded updates.
 If older version found, read assignment, apply assignment to new package and set it to supercede old package.
 - Consolidate to a single script (or PowerShell module) and use JSON or CSV to define all packages.
 - Extract and or test GUID or File version validation locally before creating the package.
+- Create a standardized icon repository system instead of using random links.

 ## Contributing